vincentntang/vincentntang.com/content/posts/20211030-how-we-grew-tampadevs/index.md

 ![Linked in Invite](./img/3_linkedin_invite.png)

 I would say this strategy is about 10% effective, but it requires really low effort and it's really easy to hit up alot of users quickly.
-When someone opens the message, they can see the thumbnail image you
+When someone opens the message, they can see the thumbnail image preview on the event:

 ![Linked in Response](./img/4_linkedin_response.png)